extrange/chanel/docs/trading-bot/introduction/principles.md

 ## 3. Pure functions

-Subclasses of `BaseModel` must be pure functions.
+Models (and by extension, Strategies) must be pure functions.

 This means that given the same inputs (e.g. `position`, `avg_cost`, OHLC data), it must return the same outputs (e.g. `confidence`).
 There must be no internal or hidden state whatsoever.